If you’re a slow reader, you might be pulling your hair out with frustration.

 For example, they’ll talk about:

-The problem is, they rarely focus on a visualization reading strategy that can truly help you.
-You risk the trap of rote learning because these techniques distract you.
+By following their advice, you risk the trap of rote learning because their suggested techniques distract you.
 Then you have to go back and read everything again.

 Even some of the best speed reading books lead you into this trap, so read them with caution.